What is the cascade?

 Browsers apply the following sorting logic:

-- Find all declarations that apply to a given element/property combination, for
+Find all declarations that apply to a given element/property combination, for the target

 Sort declarations according to their importance (normal or important) and origin (author, user, or user agent).
 From highest to lowest precedence: